maverstr/FabAcademy2021-Maxime_Verstraeten/docs/modules/module16.md

 ## Who has done what beforehand?
 Not many people tried to model the bladder As said before, the current state-ot-the-art model is a rubber balloon.

-Some models are more advanced but are especially dedicated to teaching surgery or endoscopic procedures and are not a good model of the bladder activity, pressure, or filling properties.
+Some models are more advanced but are especially dedicated to teaching surgery or endoscopic procedures and are not a good model of the bladder activity, pressure, or filling properties ([Shellikeri, S., Back, S. J., Poznick, L., & Darge, K. (2018).
+A Low-Cost, Durable and Re-Usable Bladder Phantom: Teaching Intravesical Ultrasound Contrast Administration.
+Ultrasound in Medicine and Biology, 44(8), 1918–1926. https://doi.org/10.1016/j.ultrasmedbio.2018.04.008](https://www.umbjournal.org/article/S0301-5629(18)))

 <figure> <center>
   <img src="./../../img/mod16/stateoftheart.jpg" alt="neurogenic Bladder" width="80%" />
-  <figcaption>Current state-of-the-art model for ultrasonic techniques </figcaption>
+  <figcaption>Current state-of-the-art model for ultrasonic techniques ) </figcaption>
 </figure>

-Other people added a very simple pressure chamber around the rubber balloon to model the detrusor pressure.
+Other people added a very simple pressure chamber around the rubber balloon to model the detrusor pressure ([Weaver, J. N., Alspaugh, J. C., & Behkam, B. (2010).
+Toward a minimally invasive bladder pressure monitoring system: Model bladder for in vitro testing.
+2010 3rd IEEE RAS and EMBS International Conference on Biomedical Robotics and Biomechatronics, BioRob 2010, 638–643. https://doi.org/10.1109/BIOROB.2010.5625981](https://ieeexplore.ieee.org/document/5625981))

 <figure> <center>
   <img src="./../../img/finalProject/hermeticBox.jpg" alt="neurogenic Bladder" width="100%" />
-  <figcaption> Hermetic box to simulate homogenous pressure from the detrusor on the bladder (Weaver et al.)</figcaption>
+  <figcaption> Hermetic box to simulate homogenous pressure from the detrusor on the bladder (Weaver et al.) </figcaption>
 </figure>

+Finally, I was inspired by other people making pressure regulation system like [Gilles Decroly](http://fab.academany.org/2019/labs/ulb/students/gilles-decroly/projects/final-project.html).

 ## What will you design?
 I will design a few different things: